jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/SequentialContainers/task.md

 ```

 Common methods of these containers are:
- - `push_front(x)` and `push_back(x)` add an element to the beginning and end of the container respectively
+ - `push_front(x)` and `push_back(x)` add an element to the beginning and end of the container, respectively.
- - `pop_front()` and `pop_back()` remove the first and last element from the container respectively
+ - `pop_front()` and `pop_back()` remove the first and last element from the container, respectively.
  - `insert(x)` is used to insert a single element or a range of elements into the container.
-For forward lists, `insert_after(x)` is used instead
+For forward lists, `insert_after(x)` is used instead.
  - `erase(x)` is used to remove a single element or a range of elements from the container.
-For forward lists, `erase_after(x)` is used instead
+For forward lists, `erase_after(x)` is used instead.
  - `size()` returns the number of elements in the container.
-Note that `std::forward_list` does not provide a `size()` method
+Note that `std::forward_list` does not provide a `size()` method.
- - `empty()` is used to check if the container is empty
+ - `empty()` is used to check if the container is empty.
- - `clear()` removes all elements from the container
+ - `clear()` removes all elements from the container.

-One more container that is worth mentioning is [`std::array`](https://en.cppreference.com/w/cpp/container/array).
+One more container worth mentioning is [`std::array`](https://en.cppreference.com/w/cpp/container/array).
 It is a sequential container that encapsulates fixed-size arrays.
-It is similar to C-style arrays, but it provides an interface for interaction, similar to the interface for other STL containers.
-It includes bounds checking using `at()`, have `size()` method, can be used with a range of functions that accept a container as an argument (moreover, it doesn't decay to pointer as C arrays might do) and, finally, support iterators.
+It is similar to C-style arrays but provides an interaction interface similar to those of other STL containers.
+It includes bounds checking using `at()`, a `size()` method, compatibility with a range of functions that accept containers as arguments (moreover, it doesn't decay to a pointer as C arrays might), and, finally, support for iterators.
 It is a good alternative to C-style arrays when the size of the array is known at compile time.

 ```cpp
 // Array creation and initialization